netopyr/open-dolphin/README.md

 contains a value different that its original one.
 This flag is observable trough standard POJO bindings (i.e, PropertyChangeListener).

+PresentationModels also have a dirty flag which is dependent on the dirty status of each of the attributes the model holds.
+This flag too is observable trough standard POJO bindings (i.e, PropertyChangeListener).

+== Thread Safety ==

+Dolphin makes the assumption that changes to PresentationModel and Attributes will occur inside the UI thread when in the client side of the application.
+Changes on the server must occur in the same thread without enforcing one in particular.

 How to build
 ------------
 gradlew clean install